ajaquith/securitymetrics-aws/readme.md

 The hosts are built and configured using Ansible.
 All Amazon-related tasks are contained in the `amazon` role.

 _Note: the AWS instance of the securitymetrics archive is pre-production.
-A current "staging" version is running in [my personal block domain](http://staging.markerbench.com).
+A current "staging" version is running in [my personal blog domain](http://staging.markerbench.com).
 It is not guaranteed to be stable._

 # Provisioning